The Greene County Commission is the executive body of Greene County operating under guidelines

 In his role as Presiding Commissioner, he looks forward to using his background in the Senate and the private sector to better the lives of the citizens of Greene County.
 He welcomes and appreciates the advice, direction and counsel of fellow citizens to make that a reality.

-In addition to his business degree, Russell brings extensive experience in business management, having developed and launched a local insurance and risk management firm.
-He also previously served as the deputy chief of staff for former Governor Matt Blunt where he oversaw operations, as well as serving as the liaison between the governor and the Department of Economic Development.
+Russell also previously served as the Deputy Chief of Staff for former Missouri Governor Matt Blunt where he oversaw operations, as well as served as the liaison between the governor and the Department of Economic Development.